craftercms/docs/source/system-administrators/studio/understanding-studio-environment-overrides.rst

 After adding the content, save the configuration and reload the page.
 You should now see an option to edit your configuration file in the dropdown.

-.. todo:: Update content, to describe the environment-config.xml file
+.. todo:: Update content, to describe maybe the studio config overrides?